winstrike/next-i18next/CONTRIBUTING.md

 ## Setup local dev environment

 1. Clone the repo
-2. Do `yarn && yarn build && yarn build:examples/simple`
+2. Do `npm i && npm run build && npm run build:examples/simple`

 ## Development

-The `examples/simple` project is linked via `yarn link` to the main source and can be run in dev mode.
-Perform your desired changes to the `next-i18next` core and then run `yarn build` in the root dir to trigger live reload of the example project.
+The `examples/simple` project is linked via `npm link` to the main source and can be run in dev mode.
+Perform your desired changes to the `next-i18next` core and then run `npm run build` in the root dir to trigger live reload of the example project.

 ## PRs